 To best determine how changes in salt concentration will affect your separation, we recommend you start your methods development with the fastest elution conditions and incrementally increase the salt composition of the gradient run-by-run.
 Simultaneously, the salt concentration of the sample should be proportionally increased by dilution with the high salt solution (solvent A) (minimum 25% sample v/v.)

-If using the 4.6 x 20 mm guard column as a methods development column, gradient times should be shortened to 5-8 minutes; the flow rate should remain at the 1.0 ml/minute analytical level.
+If using a guard column as a methods development column, gradient times should be shortened to 5-8 minutes; the flow rate should remain at the appropriate ml/minute analytical level.
 (This way you can accomplish 4-6 experiments in one hour (including flushing and equilibration) speeding up methods development, since a column void volume will take 20 seconds).
-The semiprep columns, 9.4 mm ID, require flow rates and equilibration volumes 4x that of the analytical columns.
+The relationship of flow rate to the internal diameter of analytical columns can be determined from our scaling factor table for columns.

 First, make an injection under the low salt strength conditions to assure that the protein will elute.
 If considerable delay in retention is seen, increase the rate of solubilization and release from the column by lowering the buffer to 10 mM, or use detergent or 1-5% organic solvent in both reservoirs.